 A chemical produced when green vegetables such as cabbage are chopped, cooked, chewed, and digested has been shown to weaken cancer cells and prevent them from multiplying.
 The key chemical, known as sinigrin, is converted in the body to the anticancer substance allyl-isothiocyanate.
 But all you need to know is that eating your boiled greens really will help prevent cancer, including cancers of the digestive system.

 Fill up on (oily) fish

 Omega-3 fatty acids are essential for good digestion, and one of the best sources is oily fish such as sardines, mackerel, and salmon.
 Colon cancer patients who eat at least 0.3 grams of omega-3s from oily fish a day (equating to about one serving a week) cut their mortality risk by 41 percent.
 The increased protection is dose-related: Eating more fish cut down the risk even more.
-Find out about 15 things oncologists do to prevent cancer themselves.
+Find out what oncologists do to prevent cancer themselves.